Motive tracks the hours. FileFlo tracks the file.

 Can FileFlo and Motive be used together?

-FileFlo handles what Motive doesn't — DQF management, expiration tracking across all document types, and one-click audit packets for FMCSA reviews.
+FileFlo handles what Motive doesn't: DQF management, expiration tracking across every document type, and one-click audit packets for FMCSA reviews.
 Try it free for 5 days.

 $299/mo · No hardware · Month-to-month · No implementation fees